nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tips:**

-A person can have any number of tags or modules (including 0)
+> :bulb:  **Tip:** A person can have any number of tags or modules (including 0).
 The order of the fields is not important.
 </div>

 Examples: